KEGANCP/Crime_Predictions_In_Chicago/README.md

 - Run the data_cleaner.ipynb notebook in order to clean the raw data files and load the SQL database.
   - Create a config.py file with your PostgreSQL password.
   - Change the read_CSV file pathways to match your file locations.
-- Run the chicago_crime_queries.sql file in PostgreSQL to create the joined table for futher analysis and machine learning.
+- Run the chicago_crime_queries.sql file in PostgreSQL to create the joined table for further analysis and machine learning.
 - For Machine Learning:
   - verify that your Python environment has sklearn loaded in it
   - make sure PostgreSQL is running and "chicago_crime" database is connected